Wave your hand or just speak up as seems appropriate.

 IALs?

-For better or worse, all the writing is my own, except for short
+For better or worse, all the writing is yours truly's own, except for short

 quotes which are explicitly indicated as such.